 “Thus come many blessings to the man who owneth his own house.
 And greatly will it reduce his cost of living, making available more of his earnings for pleasures and the gratification of his desires.”

-Of course, this is once the mortgages is paid off.
+Of course, this is once the mortgage is paid off.

-There are several things that you can do to insure a future income:
+There are several things that you can do to ensure a future income:

 - Build your superannuation.